 As stated in previous audit reports, the Office of the City Auditor has discovered that the Licensing Division currently is not in compliance with Article 1; Section 5-1(d) of the Syracuse City Charter, regarding licensing activity reporting requirements.
 The Charter requirement states that, "The Commissioner of Finance shall provide a quarterly report, thirty (30) days after the preceding quarter, stating the number, location and type of new entertainment licenses granted by the City during the preceding quarter.
-In addition, the Commissioner of Finance shall file an annual report with the City Clerk summarizing the year's activity concerning entertainment licenses".
-To date, these reports are not being generated or turned into the City Clerk's office as the Deputy Commissioner in charge of the Licensing division was not aware that quarterly and annual reporting requirements existed in the City Charter.
+In addition, the Commissioner of Finance shall file an annual report with the City Clerk summarizing the year's activity concerning entertainment licenses."
+To date, these reports are not being generated or turned into the City Clerk's office.

-In addition, while reviewing the Monthly Activity Reports for completeness, the Office of the Office of the City Auditor discovered multiple licensing categories that had no activity; however, the Office of the City Auditor identified multiple activities that appear to be occurring that specifically require a license.
-As a result, the Office of the City Auditor made various inquires regarding verification procedures that are being performed within the Licensing Division to identify potential licensees that are not complying with city licensing requirements.
+In addition, while reviewing the Monthly Activity Reports for completeness, the Office of the City Auditor discovered multiple licensing categories that had no activity; however, the Office of the City Auditor identified multiple activities that appear to be occurring that specifically require a license.
+As a result, the Office of the City Auditor made various inquires regarding verification procedures that are being performed, within the Licensing Division, to identify potential licensees that are not complying with city licensing requirements.